tarantool/doc/doc/concepts/data_model/value_store.rst

 .. note::

     A foreign key can link a field to another field in the same space.
 In this case, the child field must be nullable.
-Otherwise, it will be impossible to insert the first tuple in such a space because there is no parent tuple to which it can link.
+Otherwise, it is impossible to insert the first tuple in such a space because there is no parent tuple to which it can link.